cepsdev/machines4ceps/README.md

 basic_example.default- basic_example.caps_locked+
 ```

-The default behaviour of __ceps__ is approximately as follows: fetch an event, process all transitions triggered by the event, report the set of changed states, and repeat.
-If we run our simulations inside a terminal windows, __ceps__ reports the set of changed states by simply printing the states' names followed by a newline character  and annotated by a __+__ or __-__, indicating whether the state is active or not.
+The default behaviour of __ceps__ is approximately as follows: fetch an event, process all transitions triggered by the event, report the set of affected states, and repeat.
+If we run our simulation inside a terminal window, __ceps__ will report the set of changed states by simply printing the name of each state followed by a __+__ or __-__, indicating whether the state is active or not.
+Each iteration produces one line of output.
 We have three events in our last simulation, but four lines of output.That's because of the transition __t{Initial;default;};__ which has no associated event and is therefore triggered simply by starting the state machine (epsilon transition).

 ### Visualization